RQ

 1. Check if scaffolding is in your builder's quote - ask explicitly

-2. Get separate scaffolding quotes if it's excluded from the build quote
+2. Get separate scaffolding quotes if it's excluded - find vetted contractors through TrustMark

 3. Coordinate multiple jobs to share scaffold costs